Mjz86/C_colon/mcc.md

  the standard node's internal implementation  can be a just pointer , an array , or a vector, however because the only way a to access it is using `graph[node]` we ensure that the lifetime is valid because the graph is alive , the check is also a fast range check in the graph's allocated region, also this gives the graph very fast locality because its region is continuous, the library implementation may use a bit allocator to see which chunks in the region are empty , to not have to use memory movement. or the implementation may choose an actual graph implementation,  and have a root node for checks

+ there are type/lambda erasure primitives that ensure the type within them is recursively  const stable (via reflection, for example a mutex or a non immutable refrence counted object cannot be this way), this is because  if the data graph doesn't freeze at creation,  it might make a memory leak when the function calls itself with itself as its prameter and stores it in itself, thats why type erasure is highly restricted in Express colon.

 4. speed :